naomi-henderson/naomi-henderson.github.io/pages/tutorial1.md

 - Step 3.
 Wait. for. it.
 A JupyterHub environment should eventually show up.
 Congratulations!
 You are on Google Cloud.

 -------------
 - Step 4.
-Note that there is only one kernel - `Python 3`, but you can `conda/pip install` other packages.
-The tutorials do not require any other packages.
 Open a terminal and enter a few `unix` commands (e.g., `pwd`, `ls`, `w`, `whoami`, `lastlog`).

 -------------
 - Step 5.
-Next you can download some short tutorials in this terminal.
+Next you can download some short tutorial notebooks in this terminal.

 ```
 wget http://haden.ldeo.columbia.edu/notebooks/tutorial-Intake.ipynb
 wget http://haden.ldeo.columbia.edu/notebooks/tutorial-noIntake.ipynb
 ```
 -------------
 - Step 6.
+The new notebooks should show up in the file browser on the left.
+Double click a notebook (ends in .ipynb) to open.
 Start working through tutorial-Intake.ipynb (recommended) or tutorial-noIntake.ipynb (for pythonistas who don't need/want to use the new `intake-esm glossy methods)

 -------------
 - Step 7.
 Ask here: [Questions, Comments](/pages/issues.html){:target="_blank_"}.
 These should be public, so we can all learn from each other.